 Most babies with bronchiolitis get better by themselves without any special medical treatment.

-- asthma puffers or inhalers are usually not effective in bronchiolitis
+- asthma puffers or inhalers don't help babies with bronchiolitis

-- in some babies nearer to 12 months of age, it may be hard to tell if the problem is bronchiolitis or asthma, so treatment with asthma puffers or inhalers may be trialled
+- in babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or viral wheeze - your doctor may try asthma puffers or inhalers

-- are not working too hard with their breathing
+- babies who are not working too hard with their breathing

-- babies with bronchiolitis may not be able to feed for as long as usual; offer smaller amounts of breast milk or infant formula more frequently
+- babies with bronchiolitis may not be able to feed for as long as usual - offer smaller feeds more often

 - give your baby as much rest as possible

 - don't smoke in the house or around your baby

 - keep your baby's nose clear - if it is blocked or crusty you can use saline nose drops (from a pharmacy)

 - keep your baby away from other babies and children, and from childcare centres, to stop bronchiolitis spreading

 - if your baby is miserable and upset, you can give paracetamol - you must follow the dosage instructions on the bottle; it is dangerous to give more than the recommended dose

 Remember to sleep baby on their back in their own bed and don't prop them up with pillows or blankets.

 How can I prevent my child getting bronchiolitis?